 Although prescription painkillers are effective in helping people manage chronic pain, they have several serious disadvantages.
 First, opiate pain pills have a relatively high potential for addiction.
 As a result, taking prescription painkillers on a long term basis has a high likelihood of causing opiate dependence.
 Additionally, many patients gradually develop a tolerance to opiate pain pills, meaning that their regular dose is no longer effective in managing pain.
 This causes people to need more and more of the pills to get effective pain relief.

-Complementary Medicine Approaches to Managing Chronic Pain
+Complimentary or Alternative Medicine Approaches to Managing Chronic Pain

 Chronic pain does not just affect the body; it also has a profound impact on the mind and spirit.
 Complementary and integrative medicine therapies focus on involving people in their own healing processes.
 A recent study conducted by researchers at the Samueli Institute in Virginia reviewed the scientific literature to determine if complementary medicine practices are effective for chronic pain relief.
 The study found that although more high-quality research is needed, these forms of therapy can be highly beneficial for people dealing with chronic pain.